 Civil Engineering Technicians who work in Alaska, Connecticut, or California, make the highest salaries.

-How much do Civil Engineering Technicians make in each U.S. state?
+How much do Civil Engineering Technicians make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools & Technology do Civil Engineering Technicians Use?
+Tools & Technologies Used by Civil Engineering Technicians

 - Microsoft Excel

 - Web browser software

 - Autodesk AutoCAD